ESG reporting: Everything you need to know in 2024

 "With Climaider you can retrieve Environmental data automatically through an integration with your financial system"

-2. Standards and Reporting Frameworks
+2. Standards and reporting frameworks

 There are several standards and frameworks for reporting ESG metrics, including the Carbon Disclosure Project (CDP), Global Reporting Initiative (GRI), Sustainability Accounting Standards Board (SASB ) and Task Force on Climate-related Financial Disclosures (TCFD).
 The company should choose the relevant framework that best suits its business model and sector.